On Hardness and Approximation of Broadcasting in Structured Graphs

-\item For the negative results, we design reductions that encode scheduling constraints directly into the graph structure.
-In particular, the NP-hardness proofs for $k$-cycle and $k$-path graphs exploit the interaction between cycle (or path) lengths and the timing of broadcast calls.
-The shared vertex in $k$-cycles (or the pair of endpoints in $k$-paths) acts as the originator, and we show that deciding feasibility becomes equivalent to a combinatorial partitioning problem whose complexity propagates to the broadcasting instance.
-Our reductions build a more restricted variant of \emph{Numerical 3-Dimensional Matching (RN3DM)} (Definition~\ref{def:RN3DM}), previously employed in hardness proofs for telephone broadcasting.
-This restricted variant, which is known to be still NP-hard~\cite{num-matching-hardness}, makes it possible to encode number-theoretic constraints using only these simple graph families.
+\item For the negative results, we design reductions that encode scheduling constraints directly into the graph structure, adapting and extending hardness techniques introduced by Tale~\cite{tale2024double} and Egami et al.~\cite{egami2025broadcasting}.
+In particular, the NP-hardness proofs for \kcycle and \kpath graphs exploit the interaction between cycle (or path) lengths and the timing of broadcast calls.
+The shared vertex in \kcycle graphs (or the pair of endpoints in \kpath graphs) acts as the originator, and we show that deciding feasibility becomes equivalent to a combinatorial partitioning problem whose complexity propagates to the \telebr instance.
+Our reductions build a more restricted variant of \emph{Numerical 3-Dimensional Matching (RN3DM)} (Definition~\ref{def:RN3DM}), previously employed in hardness proofs for \telebr by Tale~\cite{tale2024double} and Egami et al.~\cite{egami2025broadcasting}.
+The restricted variant that we use, which is known to be still NP-hard~\cite{num-matching-hardness}, makes it possible to encode number-theoretic constraints using only these simple graph families.

-\item We design polynomial-time approximation schemes for $k$-cycle and $k$-path graphs by reducing the broadcasting problem to covering problems over integers.
-For $k$-cycle graphs, the task reduces to covering a multiset of cycle lengths $\{\ell_1,\ldots,\ell_k\}$ with the smallest possible broadcast round $\beta$ using pairs of numbers from $[\,\beta\,]$, so that for each $\ell_i$ there exist $a,b\in[\,\beta\,]$ associated with $\ell_i$ such that $a+b\geq \ell_i$ (See Definition~\ref{def:twocover}).
-For $k$-path graphs, the covering problem is slightly different: we seek the smallest $\beta$ such that each $\ell_i$ can be covered by one number from $[\,\beta\,]$ and one from $[\,\beta-d\,]$, where $d$ is the length of the shortest path (see Definition~\ref{def:twocovertwo}).
-In both cases, approximate solutions to the number-theoretic covering problems translate into near-optimal broadcasting schedules, yielding PTASs for $k$-cycle and $k$-path graphs.
+\item We design efficient polynomial-time approximation schemes for \kcycle and \kpath graphs by reducing the \telebr problem to covering problems over integers.
+For \kcycle graphs, the task reduces to covering a multiset of cycle lengths $\{\ell_1,\ldots,\ell_k\}$ with the smallest possible broadcast round $\beta$ using pairs of numbers from $[\,\beta\,]$, such that for each $\ell_i$ there exist $a,b\in[\,\beta\,]$ with $a+b\geq \ell_i$ (see Definition~\ref{def:twocover}).
+For \kpath graphs, the covering problem is slightly different: we seek the smallest $\beta$ such that each $\ell_i$ can be covered by one number from $[\,\beta\,]$ and one from $[\,\beta-d\,]$, where $d$ is the length of the shortest path between two endpoints (see Definition~\ref{def:twocovertwo}).
+In both cases, approximate solutions to the resulting number-theoretic covering problems translate into near-optimal broadcasting schedules; moreover, the rounded covering instances have constant support and can be solved exactly using fixed-dimension integer linear programming, yielding EPTASs for \kcycle and \kpath graphs.